-The last day, though, was the worst.
+The last day of his epic cycling adventure, though, was the worst.

 “Day 5, when I was coming in, I was bummed to be done.
 I was bummed the last day I was riding back and realizing the ride is over.
 The low point was finishing.”